japila-books/spark-sql-internals/docs/CommandUtils.md

 `updateTableStats` updates the table statistics of the input [CatalogTable](CatalogTable.md) (only if the [statistics are available](CatalogTable.md#stats) in the metastore already).

-`updateTableStats` requests `SessionCatalog` to [alterTableStats](SessionCatalog.md#alterTableStats) with the <<calculateTotalSize, current total size>> (when spark-sql-properties.md#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property is turned on) or empty statistics (that effectively removes the recorded statistics completely).
+`updateTableStats` requests `SessionCatalog` to [alterTableStats](SessionCatalog.md#alterTableStats) with the <<calculateTotalSize, current total size>> (when [spark.sql.statistics.size.autoUpdate.enabled](configuration-properties.md#spark.sql.statistics.size.autoUpdate.enabled) property is turned on) or empty statistics (that effectively removes the recorded statistics completely).

+!!! important
-IMPORTANT: `updateTableStats` uses spark-sql-properties.md#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property to auto-update table statistics and can be expensive (and slow down data change commands) if the total number of files of a table is very large.
+    `updateTableStats` uses [spark.sql.statistics.size.autoUpdate.enabled](configuration-properties.md#spark.sql.statistics.size.autoUpdate.enabled) property to auto-update table statistics and can be expensive (and slow down data change commands) if the total number of files of a table is very large.

+!!! note
-NOTE: `updateTableStats` uses `SparkSession` to access the current SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped SessionState.md#catalog[SessionCatalog].
+    `updateTableStats` uses `SparkSession` to access the current SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped SessionState.md#catalog[SessionCatalog].

-NOTE: `updateTableStats` is used when hive/InsertIntoHiveTable.md[InsertIntoHiveTable], [InsertIntoHadoopFsRelationCommand](logical-operators/InsertIntoHadoopFsRelationCommand.md), `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.
+`updateTableStats` is used when [InsertIntoHiveTable](hive/InsertIntoHiveTable.md), [InsertIntoHadoopFsRelationCommand](logical-operators/InsertIntoHadoopFsRelationCommand.md), `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.

 === [[calculateTotalSize]] Calculating Total Size of Table (with Partitions) -- `calculateTotalSize` Method